RMoore35/Client-Views/README.md

 platform vs. the hour of the day in which the view occured.

 The data for this project was provided by a professor of mine at Tulane University.
 However, the client that provided that data to him asked that it not be shared.
-I went through and used a few different techniques to alter the data while also trying to maintain the spirit of the project.
+Therefore, I went through and used a few different techniques to alter the data while also trying to maintain the spirit of the project.
 I would be happy to discuss how I cleaned the data in more detail if necessary.
 One thing I will note is that I included a simple ruby script that I used to generate around 15,000 fake restaurant names.
 I didn't write to a csv directly from the ruby file as it was easy enough to just copy and paste from the Terminal.
 I don't know if this was the easiest way to do this, but it was a simple intro to Ruby for me and I